Port Hope Conversion Facility

 Today, the facility converts purified uranium trioxide (UO3) from our Blind River Refinery to either uranium dioxide (UO2) or to uranium hexafluoride (UF6).
 The UO2 moves through the fuel cycle to Cameco's fuel manufacturing arm, where fuel bundles for CANDU heavy water nuclear reactors are produced.
 The UF6 moves on to enrichment facilities for further processing into fuel for light water nuclear reactors.

 As part of our commitment to providing timely and relevant information about our operations to interested stakeholders, Cameco has developed a formal public disclosure protocol for its Ontario operations.
 It outlines how we communicate to local and other stakeholders.
+You can find our most recent public disclosures here

-(As of December 31, 2023)
+(As of December 31, 2024)

 Image